112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 [question § 77](#77).)
 Because the best French youth were killed, wounded, disabled, or taken as slave laborers into Germany.

 <div id="98"><em>98.
 “The French are sloppy-looking soldiers.
-One look at them and you know they're not good fighters.”</em></div>
+One look at them and you know they’re not good fighters.”</em></div>

-You don't tell how an army fights by the way it looks.
+You don’t tell how an army fights by the way it looks.
 The Greek soldiers wore funny white skirts — but they licked the pants off the dashingly dressed Italians, and they put up an amazing fight against the might of the Wehrmacht, the Panzers, and the Luftwaffe.